slazav/device2/Readme.md

 Supported commands:

-* `log_level` -- If argument is non-empty, set logging level of the server (0 - no messages, 1 - server messages,  2 - connections,
+* `log_level/<N>` -- Set logging level of the server (0 - no messages, 1
-3 - communications with devices) and return new value.
-If argument is empty return current value of logging level.
+- server messages,  2 - connections, 3 - communications with devices) and
+return new value.

-* `set_log_level` -- Set logging level.
-Argument is integer.
+* `log_level` -- Return current logging level.

 * `devices` or `list` -- Show list of all known devices.

-* `open_dev` -- Open a device.
+* `open/<device>` -- Open a device.
 Argument is device name.
 Usually a device is opened on demand, then a command is sent to it.
-This command can be used to open the device before sending any command to it.
+This command can be used to open the device before sending any command to it (e.g. to process errors separately).

-* `close_dev` -- Close a device (if no other session uses it).
+* `close/<device>` -- Close a device (if no other session uses it).
 Argument is device name.
-Usually devices are closed when session is ended and no other sessions are using the device.
+Normally devices are closed when session is ended and no other sessions are using the device.
 This command can be used to close the device without closing the session.
 If some other session uses the device it will stay opened.

-* `usleep` -- Sleep for some time.
+* `usleep/<time>` -- Sleep for some time.
 Number of microseconds is taken from the argument and returned in the answer.

-* `repeat` -- Repeat the argument in the answer.
+* `repeat/<arg>` -- Return the argument in the answer.

 ### Driver `test` -- a dummy driver for tests